martin-ger/esp_wifi_repeater/README.md

 - set ap_open [0|1]: selects, whether the soft-AP uses WPA2 security (ap_open=0,  automatic, if an ap_password is set) or open (ap_open=1)
 - set ssid_hidden [0|1]: selects, whether the SSID of the soft-AP is hidden (ssid_hidden=1) or visible (ssid_hidden=0, default)
 - set speed [80|160]: sets the CPU clock frequency (default 80 Mhz)
+- det status_led _GPIOno_: selects an GPIO pin for the status LED (default 2, >16 disbabled)
 - set [upstream_kbps|downstream_kbps] _bitrate_: sets a maximum upstream/downstream bitrate (0 = no limit)
 - set vmin _voltage_: sets the minimum battery voltage in mV.
 If Vdd drops below, the ESP goes into deep sleep.
 If 0, nothing happens
 - set vmin_sleep _time_: sets the time interval in seconds the ESP sleeps on low voltage
 - set config_port _portno_: sets the port number of the console login (default is 7777, 0 disables remote console config)
+- set web_port _portno_: sets the port number of the web config server (default is 80, 0 disables remote console config)
 - portmap add [TCP|UDP] _external_port_ _internal_ip_ _internal_port_: adds a port forwarding
 - portmap remove [TCP|UDP] _external_port_: deletes a port forwarding
 - monitor [on|off|acl] _port_: starts and stops monitor server on a given port